Facets and Filters overview

 Try Facets and Filters to...

-- Help your shoppers to narrow down the search results when dealing with a large product catalogue.
+- Help your shoppers to narrow down the search results when dealing with a large product catalog.
 Your shoppers browse the most relevant results available and select the ones from a dozen options as opposed to thousands.

 - Enhance the discovery experience.
 Allow your shoppers to navigate through product listing or category pages.